the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/labs/lab0_lists/_index.md

 Now, we will utilize a functional programming approach to transform lists.

-{{< figure src="images/courses/cs9/unit00/00_functions_grid.png" width="400px">}}
+{{< figure src="images/courses/cs9/unit01/01_list_function_diagram.png" width="600px">}}

 You will code the following functions in the `list_transformations.py` file:

 {{< code-action >}} `reverse_list()`
-- Paramter: a list of any data type
+- Takes a list of any data type as an arguement
-- Output: a new list with the elements in reverse
+- Returns a new list with the elements in reverse

 {{< code-action >}} `square_list()`
-- Parameter: a list of numeric items
+- Takes a list of numeric items as an arguement
-- Output: a new list with each element squared
+- Returns a new list with each element squared

 {{< code-action >}} `capitalize_list()`
-- Parameter: a list of strings
+- Takes a list of strings as an arguement
-- Output: a new list with the first letter of each item capitalized
+- Returns a new list with the first letter of each item capitalized

 {{< code-action >}} `sort_list()`
-- Parameter: a list of numeric items or a list of strings
+- Takes a list of numeric items or a list of strings as an arguement
-- Output: a new list with items organized numerically or alphabetically
+- Returns a new list with items organized numerically or alphabetically

 <br>